powdr-labs/zkvm-perf/README.md

 ## Usage

-You can conduct a sweep of the benchmarks by running either of the following commands:
+You can edit the `sweep.py` file and execute it to run a sweep of benchmarks (results will be under the `benchmarks` folder):

 ```sh
 python3 sweep.py